Scroll to top

 Firearms Policy

-Same framework as Nairobi: KSIA licensing required.
+The same PSIRA Kenya framework applies as in Nairobi.
 Armed security personnel must hold valid Kenya Police firearms permits.
-Foreign operators cannot carry arms.
+All operators must be PSIRA-registered.

 Licensing

-KSIA registration required for all security operators.
+PSIRA Kenya registration is required for all security operators.
 Individual officers require vetting certificates from the Directorate of Criminal Investigations.

 Foreign Operators

 Foreign security personnel cannot carry firearms in Kenya.
-All armed security arranged through KSIA-licensed Kenyan companies.
+All armed security must be arranged through PSIRA-licensed Kenyan companies.

 Local Intel